ammario/kalshi-docs/README.md

 git submodule update --init --recursive
 ```

-**Particularly useful for AI agents and tools** that need offline access to Kalshi API documentation with structured metadata (frontmatter includes URLs and last-modified timestamps).
+This is particularly useful for AI agents.

 ## Documentation Structure